MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Action** - An enum value indicating type of different messages displayed to the user.

-- **Data_ChildAction** - An enum value indicating the user choice with UI such as clicking on “Try Preview”, “No Thanks”, “Learn More”, “OK” buttons.
+- **Data_ChildAction** - An enum value indicating the user choice with UI such as clicking on "Try Preview", "No Thanks", "Learn More", "OK" buttons.

-- **Data_ChildUIType** - An enum value with a default “Message box”
+- **Data_ChildUIType** - An enum value with a default "Message box"

 - **Data_DetachedDuration** - The time a user interacts with UI.

-- **Data_UIType** - An enum value with a default “Message box”
+- **Data_UIType** - An enum value with a default "Message box"

 #### Office.Extensibility.DiscoverTryBuy.Py.PythonTakerFREJourney